Keizaal/Keizaal/README.md

 Navigate back to your Keizaal installation folder and run ModOrganizer.exe.

-You should now be on a screen that displays all of your installed mods on the left and all of your .esp files on the right.
+You should now be on a screen that displays all of your installed mods on the left and all of your plugin files on the right.

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/Images/Playing%20Keizaal.png)

-You will now have to launch Skyrim by selecting “Keizaal” from the drop-down menu directly above the .esp plugins and pressing “Play”.
+You will now have to launch Skyrim by selecting “Keizaal” from the drop-down menu directly above the right plugins pane and pressing “Play”.
 Beneath the Play button there is a way to add a Skyrim shortcut to your desktop for added convenience.

 ### Optional Mods

 There are a handful of mods that I have included that are disabled by default.
 These mods aren’t part of the main Keizaal package and are mainly made up of mods that rely on Creation Club content in order to function.
-When you active an optional mod, be sure to move the mod's plugin (on the right pane of MO2) **above** all of the plugins with the "Keizaal" prefix, unless otherwise instructed in the mod's notes.
+If you choose to activate an optional mod, be sure to move the mod's plugin (on the right pane of MO2) **above all** of the plugins with the "Keizaal" prefix, unless otherwise instructed in the mod's notes.

 I will try to assist you in enabling these optional mods, however if you make changes to Keizaal outside of these few mods I will not be able to help you.
 Any personal edits you make to this list must be done independently.